GitW1n/GloryVim/README.md

   git clone --depth 1 https://github.com/wbthomason/packer.nvim `
     $HOME\AppData\Local\nvim\site\pack\packer\start\packer.nvim

-If new errors are found, the manual will be updated to resolve them.
+If new errors are found, the guide will be updated to resolve them.